elfaustoNet/externalservices-demo/README.md

 If these items are not completed, the flow will not run properly.

 ## How To Demo
 You can demo this by opening an account record, click on the "Get Credit Rating" tab, and navigate through the flow.
-The flow will display the credit rating from the external service and updates the account record.
+The flow will display the credit rating from the external service and update the account record.

 ## Steps to Recreate in a Live Demo